7 Best Banks in Singapore for Foreigners Compared

 • Wholesale Banks: These banks prioritize serving corporate customers, institutional investors, and other financial organizations.
 Approximately 54 wholesale banks are present in Singapore.

-Documents Required for Foreign Individuals Opening a Bank Account in Singapore
+Documents Required for Opening an Account in the Best Banks in Singapore

 The following document list is meant for online bank account opening applications and is only valid for Singapore citizens, PRs, Employment/S-Pass holders, Students on a visa, Entre pass holders, etc. Further the information here is valid at the time of writing and may be subject to change periodically.

-3. Employment proof: Work passes issued by Singapore’s Ministry of Manpower usually suffice as proof of employment.
+• Employment proof: Work passes in Singapore issued by Singapore’s Ministry of Manpower usually suffice as proof of employment.

 • With 50+ years of heritage behind them and S$ 646 billion in total assets, DBS is easily one of Singapore’s largest and most recognizable banks.